fabilab/cell_atlas_approximations_disease_API/docs/source/js/index.rst

 **Returns**:

-A promise that resolves to an object containing the highest measurement data, ordered by expression level.
+A promise that resolves to a list (array) of objects, where each object represents a cell type and tissue combination with high expression of the queried gene, sorted by expression level, including the average expression value.

 average
 +++++++